holidayextras/culture/gitflow.md

 ### Testing a release

-Once a release is ready for final testing the testers should be alerted, as per a feature.
+Once a release is ready it should be tested again to make sure no new issues have been introduced.
 There is currently no review process for releases, but this may be introduced shortly.

 If there are issues with the release, fixes should be committed directly to the release branch.

 ### Finishing a release

-On confirmation the release is ready for deploy it should be completed via a developer on the command line.
+On confirmation the release is ready for deploy it should be completed on the command line.
 This is because the Git Flow tooling completes multiple steps for us.

 `git flow release finish <version-name>`